 Not Letting Users Cancel Time-Consuming Processes

 Always allow users to cancel time-consuming processes occurring in modal dialog boxes or progress message boxes.
 If users don’t want to wait for a lengthy operation to complete, they need to be able to change their minds and do something else instead.
 In Microsoft Word for Mac OS X, if a user chooses File > Open Recent > More, it takes forever for the resulting dialog box to appear.
-While a spinning progress indicator churned away—giving no indication of how long Word might take to display the data—and the Project Gallery dialog box displayed no Cancel button, I counted slowly to 95 before any content appeared in the dialog box, shown in Figures 3 and 4.
+While a spinning progress indicator churned away—giving no indication of how long Word might take to display the data—and the Project Gallery dialog box displayed no Cancel button, I counted slowly to 95 before any content appeared in the dialog box, which Figures 3 and 4 show.

 If the designer had instead specified that all controls should appear in the Project Gallery dialog box before populating the dialog box with any file data, a user would be able to either click Cancel to escape the wait altogether or click one of the filters on the left, then have to wait for only a subset of the data to load.